Edward Fitzgibbon

-Edward Fitzgibbon (1803–1857), was an Irish writer, using the pseudonym Ephemera.
+Edward Fitzgibbon (1803–1857) was an Irish writer, using the pseudonym Ephemera.

 Life

 The son of a land agent, Fitzgibbon was born at Limerick in 1803.
 He was devotedly attached to fishing from boyhood.
 He came to London when he was 14, after his father died.
 At 16 he became apprentice to a surgeon in the city, but left the profession in disgust two years later and became a classical tutor in various parts of England for three years, finding time where ever he could to practise his favourite sport.
-He then visited Marseilles, where he remained for six years, devoting himself to politics and the French language and literature, and becoming a welcome guest in literary and polite circles.
+He then visited Marseille, where he remained for six years, devoting himself to politics and the French language and literature, and becoming a welcome guest in literary and polite circles.
 Having taken some part in the revolution of 1830, he returned to England and recommended himself to the notice of John Black, the editor of The Morning Chronicle.
 Being admitted to the staff, he worked with success in the gallery of the House of Commons.
 For a long series of years he wrote on angling for 'Bell's Life in London,' his knowledge of the subject and the attractive style in which his articles were written giving them great celebrity.
 For twenty-eight years he was a diligent worker for the daily press.
 His 'Lucid Intervals of a Lunatic' was a paper which at the time obtained much attention.
 He wrote often for The Observer, and was a theatrical critic of considerable acumen.

 Fitzgibbon made a great impression upon all who knew him by the brilliancy of his gifts.
 He possessed unblemished integrity, a kind and liberal disposition, much fire and eloquence, and the power of attaching to him many friends.
 From 1830 to the time of his death his writings had given a marvellous impulse to the art of fishing, had caused a great improvement in the manufacture and sale of fishing tackle, and largely increased the rents received by the owners of rivers and proprietors of fishing rights.
-He once killed fifty-two salmon and grilse on the Shin river in fifty-five hours of fishing.
+He once killed fifty-two salmon and grilse on the River Shin in fifty-five hours of fishing.
 His 'Handbook of Angling' (1847), which reached a third edition in 1853, is perhaps the very best of the enormous number of manuals on fishing which are extant.
 Besides it Fitzgibbon wrote, in conjunction with Shipley of Ashbourne, 'A True Treatise on the Art of Fly-fishing as practised on the Dove and the Principal Streams of the Midland Counties,' 1838; and 'The Book of the Salmon,' together with A. Young, who added to it many notes on the life-history of this fish, 1850.
 'Ephemera' regarded this as the acme of his teachings on fishing.
 He also edited and partly rewrote the section on 'Angling' in Elaine's 'Encyclopædia of Rural Sports' (1852), and published the best of all the practical editions of 'The Compleat Angler' of Walton and Cotton in 1853.